 We joined GS1 in 1978 and obtained the GS1 prefix '490 - 499'.
 We subsequently applied for an additional prefix in 1992, obtaining the prefix '450 - 459'.

-Initially, GS1 Japan was allocating 7-digit GS1 Company Prefixes, but since January 2001, we have started to allocate 9-digit GS1 Company Prefixes, given the rise in the number of registered companies and a recommendation from GS1.
+Initially, GS1 Japan was allocating seven-digit GS1 Company Prefixes, but since January 2001, we have started to allocate nine-digit GS1 Company Prefixes, given the rise in the number of registered companies and a recommendation from GS1.

-Recently, sole proprietorships are leading the number of registrations, accounting for around 37% of the new registrations in the first half of fiscal 2017.
-That number compares to about 21% seven years ago, recording a significant increase.
+Recently, sole proprietorships are leading the number of registrations, accounting for around 36% of the new registrations in the first half of fiscal year 2018.
+That number compares to about 21% eight years ago, recording a significant increase.
 Another trend to highlight is the increase in applications to sell products on online shopping sites.

-The top product categories for newly registered companies during the first half of fiscal 2017 were: 1) processed food (18%); 2) clothing (12%); 3) daily goods and sanitary health products (8%); 4) cosmetics (6%); and 5) household products (5%).
-Compared to past figures, it is notable that “clothing”, which is traded actively through online shopping sites, marked a large increase.
-It was also notable that many companies listed online-shopping business operators, such as Amazon, as their main clients.
+The top product categories for newly registered companies during the second half of fiscal year 2018 were: (1) daily goods (19%); (2) processed food (18%); (3) perishable food (7%); (4) clothing (6%); and (5) health food (6%).
+Compared to past figures, it is notable that 'clothing', which is traded actively through online shopping sites, marked a large increase.
+It is also notable that many companies listed online-shopping business operators, such as Amazon, as their main clients.